eax4/TP_ID/README.md

    threadPool.enqueue(/* Function: */ [&result] { result = 42; }, /* Thread ID: */ 1);
    ```

-4. Run another enqueue function with the same thread ID if race conditions are a problem:
+4. Run another `enqueue` function with the same thread ID if race conditions is a problem:
    ```cpp
    threadPool.enqueue([&result] { result = 75; }, 1);
    ```
-5. Run another enqueue function with a different thread ID on a function that accesses a different object for proper parallelization:
+5. Run another `enqueue` function with a different thread ID on a function that accesses a different object for proper parallelization:
    ```cpp
    int other = 2;
    threadPool.enqueue([&other] { other += 94; }, 2);